caustic-hue/help-center/docs/falix/software/building.md

 # Building
 ## Installing Dependencies
-FalixNodes Software uses Electron and Glasstron to run the app and uses Electron Builder to package it up nicely.
+FalixNodes Software uses Electron and other required packages to run the app and uses Electron Builder to package it up nicely.
 Run the following commands to install them:
 ```
 npm install electron@9.4.4
+npm install electron-builder
+npm install node-abi
+npm install node-pty
+npm install os-utils
-npm install glasstron@latest
+npm install xterm
-npm install electron-builder@20.0.0
+npm install electron-rebuild
 ```

-The reason why we use Electron 9.4.4 is because there are errors like `BrowserWindow not defined` or similar errors in Electron 10 and up.
-Also we use Electron Builder 20 because newer versions won't install properly on our end.
+The reason why we use Electron 9.4.4 is because the new terminal built-in won't work properly on later versions of Elecron.

 Make sure Electron Builder are under `devDependencies` in the __package.json__ file or it will refuse to build.